 Stress and Anxiety

-In our high-demand world it can be easy to feel overwhelmed by the constant needs of everyday life and prioritize/strategize to reduce this stress.
+In our high-demand world it can be easy to feel overwhelmed by the constant needs of everyday life and prioritize/strategize to reduce this stress or anxiety in our lives.
 It’s quite possible that this feeling of being overwhelmed is due to current stressors.
 Yet, it might also be possible that it’s due to something more like anxiety.
-In my years working with stress and anxiety, I have found many people often think they are just overly stressed but may in fact be suffering from anxiety.
+In my years working with stress and anxiety, we have found many people often think they are just overly stressed but may in fact be suffering from anxiety.
 Underlying anxiety can often exacerbate symptoms leaving you feeling wiped out and really be detrimental to your daily functioning including quality of work or how you show up (or don’t) in relationships.